meetric1/gmod_shader_guide/README.md

 The problem has to do with [this line of code](https://github.com/sr2echa/CSGO-Source-Code/blob/dafb3cafa88f37cd405df3a9ffbbcdcb1dba8f63/cstrike15_src/materialsystem/stdshaders/screenspace_general.cpp#L173).
 Remember before when we were talking about the depth buffer?
 This line basically says "ALWAYS WRITE TO THE DEPTH BUFFER NO MATTER WHAT", meaning that even if a triangle is further than another triangle when it is being rendered, depth is still being written to.
 This is a problem when considering normal rendering operations.

 We learned however that we can override this behavior with the DEPTH0 semantic and the `$depthtest` flag.
-And while you *could* fix it this way, I want to take the more trivial approach which doesn't involve this method (I briefly talked about it being not ideal).
+While you *could* fix it this way, I want to do a more trivial approach which doesn't involve this method (Remember I briefly talked about it being not ideal).

 To fix this problem trivially, I introduce `render.OverrideDepthEnable`, which allows you to override this flag.

-Take a look at `shader_example 10` for a visualization that switches between off and on.\
+Take a look at `shader_example 10` for a visualization that toggles `render.OverrideDepthEnable`:\
 ![image](https://github.com/user-attachments/assets/908568a3-cd1d-4740-95a9-5aa091872220)

 This of course begs the question, `"What if I want to use my shader on a prop, like a normal material?"`.\
+And truthfully I don't know a fix for that.
+You will need to use the DEPTH0 semantic.

-Well first, you will need to have flags `$softwareskin 1`, `$vertexnormal 1`, and `$model 1` on your .vmt.
+You will also need to have flags `$softwareskin 1`, `$vertexnormal 1`, and `$model 1` on your .vmt so the model renders properly.

 `$softwareskin` basically disables normals compression, and while you *can* have compression enabled on your shader (you will need to do `#define COMPRESSED_VERTS 1` before including `common_vs_fxc.h`, then call `DecompressVertex_Normal` on your modelspace normal before skinning it), for simplicity I would suggest avoiding this for now and just setting the .vmt flag.